PatrikEigenmann/bash/README.md

 - hello_world.sh -> What would the scripting world be without a "Hello bash-world!" script.

 ## Licencing
-All my scripts and programs falls under the GNU PL.
+All my scripts and programs fall under the GNU PL.
 General.
 See the Licence files.

 ## Contact
 Patrik Eigenmann (p.eigenmann@gmx.net)